abaron32/Final_Project/README.md

 The results can be seen [here](https://tweets-media-press.herokuapp.com/).

-This work was presented as the final project of the 4Geeks Academy Machine Learning and Artificial Intelligence bootcamp.
+This work was presented as the final project of the 4Geeks Academy Machine Learning Bootcamp.